poserror/FancodeCity/README.md

 ============================== 1 passed in 1.98s ==============================

-Additional Report
+Additional Report: Visualize.py
-Visualize.py
+How to run:
-How to run: python Visualize.py
+python Visualize.py
 It creates 2 png and a pdf file containing pie chart and a graph.
 It help in visualizing the data in a better way.